'The Crown' ends as pensive meditation on the most private public family on Earth

 Critics say the series often seems like a six-season advertisement for the royal family — at a time when public support for the institution is at historic lows – and they have a point.
 But there is a subtle difference between lionizing characters and humanizing them; by showing the inner workings of a family which has worked so hard to keep such things from public view, the impact is bound to produce sympathy, even when they're acting awfully.

-Of course, that also means the show is constantly recreating conversations and scenes which few outside the royal family have ever seen; backlash from major names like actress Dame Judi Dench led to calls for a disclaimer highlighting the speculation involved.
-The show has often called itself a "fictional dramatisation" — isn't that what most scripted TV shows are? — as if a bit of fine print could overcome the power of seeing disputed events, like Dodi Fayed proposing marriage to Diana, given life.
+Of course, that also means the show is constantly re-creating conversations and scenes which few outside the royal family have ever seen; backlash from major names like actor Dame Judi Dench led to calls for a disclaimer highlighting the speculation involved.
+The show has often called itself a "fictional dramatization" — isn't that what most scripted TV shows are? — as if a bit of fine print could overcome the power of seeing disputed events, like Dodi Fayed proposing marriage to Diana, given life.

 Over six seasons, The Crown has emerged as a high-quality melodrama centered on the most famous family on the planet.
 The final six episodes strain under the weight of that legacy a bit, with heavy-handed foreshadowing of things we know are coming, from the rift between Princes William and Harry to the death of the Queen herself – who closes out the series working with her aides to plan a funeral which wouldn't happen for another 17 years.